Categories

 Why bother?

-Well, two reasons actually.
 1. I wanted to experience the working process of those recording from samplers back in the 1980s and into the 1990s.
 I wanted to know what it was like to have to sift through a whole bunch of floppy disks, load, wait, play, choose, load wait, play, choose, repeat!

 2. With all our sounds today quickly accessible via hard disk I wanted to have a greater appreciation for the sounds that were available back in the earlier years of sampling and see how usable they are to my contemporary ears.

-I chose the FMS library which consists of 50 presets, created for the legendary and still much loved Emulator II..
+I chose the FMS library which consists of 50 presets, created for the legendary and still much loved Emulator II.

 I also wanted to ensure that I bought brand new old stock quality disks.
 It’s kind of become lore that disk quality started to subside in the 1990s.
 So I was keen to only buy the oldest new stock I could get.
 Even so, I still found that the drive failed to load some disks so these were discarded.